DylanVanAssche/harbour-transponder/docs/modules_api.md

 Your provider may not support all of these methods, if that's the case these methods need to return an empty list, string, ... depending on the method.

+To make Transponder more modular every provider needs to be implemented as a class called `Client`.
+The `SDK` class in Transponder will look for this when it's tries to import the provider module.

 ## get_messages
 This method should return a list of `Message` objects containing all the messages of the supplied `Contact` object.